DLumen07/BSIT-ENROLLMENT-PROJECT/README.md

             adminUsers: prev.adminUsers.filter(u => u.id !== selectedUser.id)
         }));

-        // Close dialogs, etc.
-        setIsDeleteDialogOpen(false);
-        setSelectedUser(null);

     } catch (error) {
-        // Handle any errors, e.g., show a toast notification console.error("Failed to delete user:", error);
+        console.error("Failed to delete user:", error);
         alert("Could not delete user.
 Please try again.");
     }
 };
 ```

-By following this pattern, you can systematically connect every part of the application to your backend while keeping the UI components clean and decoupled from the data-fetching logic.
+By following this pattern, you can systematically connect the application to a live backend while keeping the UI components clean and decoupled from the data-fetching logic.